U.S. House passes bill guaranteeing contraception access, with eight GOP votes - NewsBreak

 The House voted earlier this week to ensure same-sex and interracial marriages will continue if the conservative justices overturn the cases that enshrined those rights — Obergefell v.
 Hodges in 2015 and Loving v.
 Virginia in 1967.

-Debate on that bill was partisan, though 47 House Republicans, not including Harris, voted to send the measure to the Senate.
+Debate on that bill was partisan, though 47 House Republicans voted to send the measure to the Senate.

 Senate Majority Leader Chuck Schumer, a New York Democrat, said Wednesday he’s tasked Wisconsin Sen. Tammy Baldwin with getting enough Republicans on board to clear the bill in that chamber.

-The post U.S. House passes bill guaranteeing contraception access, with eight GOP votes appeared first on Maryland Matters .
+The post U.S. House passes bill guaranteeing contraception access, with eight GOP votes appeared first on Idaho Capital Sun .

 Comments / 0